You’ve decided to sell your home.

 Your real estate agent will go through the offer and discuss the details with you.

-For most people selling a home, price is most important.
+Many people selling a home consider the offer price most important.

 A contingency is a condition in the contract that must be met in order to make it binding.